jayakumarrajagopal/profiler/README.md

 This has a distinct advantage : You need not run profiler over a library or a trivial code that cannot be tuned anyway.

+     Usage : read fib.cpp .

      The fib.cpp is sample program, that uses this profiler.